 Daniel, based in Halifax, Nova Scotia, is primarily focused on life cycle assessment (LCA) related research and data collection for a variety of clients.
 He holds an LCA-focused Master of Applied Science in Chemical Engineering degree from Dalhousie University, a Bachelor of Engineering Technology in Petroleum from Cape Breton University, and a Bachelor of Science with an advanced major in Chemistry from St. Francis Xavier University.
 Work experience includes a waste-to-energy analyst role at Nova Scotia Environment, researcher/operator in environmental mining for Yava Technologies, and performing ISO 14001 data compilation and reporting, as well as fuel and ash analysis, for Nova Scotia Power.

 Karen has over 25 years of marketing, product development, strategy, and business management experience and has been active in sustainable business for over two decades.
 Her career includes leadership positions at Stonyfield Farm and Seventh Generation where she was responsible for the brand foundation, strategy, and national rollout of these two widely recognized leaders in sustainable business.
-In addition to B2C organizations, Karen has coached B2B and non-profits to help with sustainability-focused strategy and marketing communications.
+In addition to B2C organizations, Karen has coached B2B and non-profits on with sustainability-focused strategy and marketing communications.

 Karen also has extensive teaching experience in business, marketing and entrepreneurship.
 She served as Professor of sustainable business and director of the Sustainable MBA program at Green Mountain College, the nation’s leading college for sustainability and teaches in the leadership certificate for the University of Vermont.